mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 More ranks may represent the equivalent of a college education.
 Five ranks would be a master in their field.

 Your character should use this skill if...
-• Your character tries to do something academic, such as calculate a theorem, conduct an experiment, or write a history thesis.
+- Your character tries to do something academic, such as calculate a theorem, conduct an experiment, or write a history thesis.
-• Your character tries to research a certain topic through academic means.
+- Your character tries to research a certain topic through academic means.
-• Your character performs critical thinking or tries to figure out a logic puzzle.
+- Your character performs critical thinking or tries to figure out a logic puzzle.
-• Your character tries to find out if they know an important fact about the world around them that they may have learned in school.
+- Your character tries to find out if they know an important fact about the world around them that they may have learned in school.
-• Your character tries to find out information about people or organizations tied to an Academic background.
+- Your character tries to find out information about people or organizations tied to an Academic background.

 #### Interests

 Runners aren’t all shooting people and getting shot at.
 Some have hobbies outside of death and destruction.
 This skill represents things you know because of what you do for fun.

 One rank may represent someone knowing the names of all the Urban Brawl teams.
 Two ranks may represent knowing players and coaches.
 More ranks may represent in-depth knowledge that only true fans would know.
 Five ranks is reaching true geek levels.
-These are the ones who start massive flame wars online in Matrix hosts ded- icated to the topic.
+These are the ones who start massive flame wars online in Matrix hosts dedicated to the topic.

 Your character should use this skill if...
-• Your character tries to recall a fact about pop culture, leisure activity, pastime, sports team, etc.
+- Your character tries to recall a fact about pop culture, leisure activity, pastime, sports team, etc.
-• Your character tries to research information related to a hobby or pop culture.
+- Your character tries to research information related to a hobby or pop culture.
-• Your character tries to find out information about people or organizations tied to pop culture, sports, or other hobby.
+- Your character tries to find out information about people or organizations tied to pop culture, sports, or other hobby.

+#### Magic

+True magic came back to the world during the Awakening several decades ago, but there is a rich history of it from previous ages of the world.
+Studying ancient tomes can yield powerful magical effects and abilities.
+Mages and Shamans can extend their power by learning these ancient secrets.

+Your character should use this skill if...
+- Your character is casting a spell that increases affects by the character’s knowledge.
+Use this knowledge skill’s ranks for that number.
+- Your character tries to research information related to magical artifacts, magical theory, spirits, or other mystical elements.
+- Your character tries to find out if they know an important fact about magical creatures, spells, spirits, foci, or other magical things.

+#### Professional

+Corporations tend to hate other corporations and hire you to hurt said corporations.
+As dull as it may sound, knowing information about normal trades, professions, and occupations can pan out useful information on a run.

+Your character should use this skill if...
+- Your character is trying to find out information about people that work for corporations or the cor- porations themselves.
+- Your character tries to find out procedures that security companies usually follow.
+- Your character tries to find out where to purchase legal goods not available at your local Stuffer Shack.

+#### Street
+Knowing how things get done in the shadows and the people to watch out for or that may be able to help you in a bind can save your life out on the streets.
+Ranks in this skill represent your knowledge of the neighborhoods, gang territories, organized crime members, and the peo- ple in the know.

+Your character should use this skill if...
+- Your character tries to find out which Yakuza gumi controls an area.
+- Your character tries to recognize which gang colors a particular thug is wearing.
+- Your character tries to research safehouses in the area.

 ### MAGIC SKILLS